graflukas138/thewitcher/README.md

 This is a package designed to implement color palettes inspired by the TV Show, book series and video games *The Witcher* into `R` and `ggplot2`.
-The packages draws some inspiration from the `gameofthrones`-package.
+The package draws some inspiration from the `gameofthrones`-package.
 Most color palettes are inspired by the 3rd installation of the video
 games: *The Witcher III - Wild Hunt*